anna099/hegel/spirit/1-prelude.md

 self-interpretation').
 Things become clearer when we put them in their proper context.
 The *Phenomenology* was the first text of Hegel's split with Schelling, and its central concept of spirit is crucial to this split and to Hegel's attempt to render himself independent from Schelling.
-In his works at the start of the nineteenth century (which are now understood to be his *early* works), Schelling emphasises life, organicism, and -- most especially -- *nature* in his account of the absolute.
+In his early works at the start of the nineteenth century, Schelling emphasises life, organicism, and -- most especially -- *nature* in his account of the absolute.
 As Frederick Beiser writes, Schelling got close to 'virtually equating the standpoint of absolute identity with nature itself.'[^9] However, this led to Schelling taking a quasi-Romantic stance towards the absolute -- that is, a view wherein absolute truth can only be expressed artistically or poetically.
-Philosophy must begin, Schelling claims, with an 'utterly nonobjective principle' which cannot be 'apprehended through concepts.'[^10] Such a principle, he argues, can be intuited only artistically;
-'The work of art merely reflects to me what is otherwise not reflected by anything, namely that absolutely identical which has already divided itself even in the self.'[^11] Schelling's view is that philosophy, being a form of thought and therefore based in concepts and distinctions, cannot represent nature in its absolute unity; rather, this unity can only be intuited by artistic means.
+Philosophy must begin, Schelling claims, with an 'utterly nonobjective principle' which cannot be 'apprehended through concepts.'[^10] Such a principle, he argues, can be intuited only artistically; 'The work of art merely reflects to me what is otherwise not reflected by anything, namely that absolutely identical which has already divided itself even in the self.'[^11] Schelling's view is that philosophy, being a form of thought and therefore based in concepts and distinctions, cannot represent nature in its absolute unity; rather, this unity can only be intuited by artistic means.
 This is precisely Hegel's problem with Schelling; we might imagine that, when Hegel refers to philosophers who 'take what thought has torn asunder and then stir it all together into a smooth mélange' and who merely 'fabricate the feeling of the essence' of reality, he is referring not only to the Romantics but also to Schelling's *Naturphilosophie* with its insistence on an unconscious, pre- (and indeed anti-) conceptual 'nature'.[^12] In Schellingian *Naturphilosophie*, Hegel argues, we find that 'spirit has shown itself to be so impoverished that it seems to yearn for its refreshment only in the meagre feeling of divinity.'[^13]

 The second problem for Hegel is that Schelling's insistence on *unity*, on nature/absolute as the pure identity of identity, results in an emptied-out